Azure Monitor Baseline Alerts

 MonitorDisable parameter

 It´s also possible to exclude certain resources from being monitored.
 You may not want to monitor pre-production or dev environments.
-The MonitorDisable parameter contains the Tag name to determine whether a resource should be included.
+The MonitorDisable parameter contains the tag name and tag value to determine whether a resource should be included.
 By default, creating the tag MonitorDisable with value “true” will prevent deployment of alert rules on those resources.
-This is easily adjusted to use existing tags, for example you could configure the parameter with the tag name “Environment” and tell it to deploy only if the tag value equals “prod”, or when the tag isnt equal to “dev”.
-Currently only the tag name is a parameter, other changes require minor changes in the code.
+This can be easily adjusted to use existing tags and tag values.
+For example you could configure the parameters with the tag name Environment and tag value of Production or Test or Sandbox or all of them to exclude resources in these environments (see the sample parameter screenshot).

 How it works